mirror/boost/boost/libs/parameter/doc/python.rst

   {
       template <class A0, class A1, class A2>
       void operator()(
+          boost::type<void>, window& self
-          boost::type<void>, window& self, A0 const& a0, A1 const& a1, A2 const& a2
+        , A0 const& a0, A1 const& a1, A2 const& a2
       )
       {
           self.open(a0, a1, a2);